How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Introduction

-A mesoscopic theory for finite-size spiking neural networks providing accurate population models with fluctuations has recently been developed for generalized integrate-and-fire neurons with escape noise~\cite{SchDeg17,SchLoe23}.
-This theory suggests a multiscale modeling framework for efficient forward~\cite{SchDeg17} and inverse~\cite{RenLon20,WanSch22} modeling of cortical circuits based on realistic neuron dynamics~\cite{PozMen15,BilCai20}.
-However, this and other mean-field theories~\cite{BuiCow10,BuiCho13,SchDeg17,DumPay17,HeeSta21,KliKir22,SchLoe23} for finite-size neural networks are based on homogeneous, fully connected networks ($p=1$, ``global coupling'').
-Even though the full connectivity may be regarded as an effective, mean-connectivity approximation of a non-fully connected network~\cite{DegSch14,SchDeg17,KulRan20}, the validity of such approximation remains unclear.
-In particular, in a homogeneous fully connected network, the fluctuations caused by a finite network size $N<\infty$ are common to all neurons because neurons receive identical recurrent inputs when neurons are connected all-to-all.
-On the population level, these ``coherent'' fluctuations lead to stochastic population equations with finite-size noise of order $1/\sqrt{N}$.
-Clearly, in random networks with connection probability $p<1$, different neurons no longer receive identical synaptic inputs, and therefore the implicit assumption of perfectly coherent noise made in the effective, mean-connectivity approximation cannot hold fully true.
+In a homogeneous, fully connected network, \rot{as arising under a mean-connectivity approximation,} the input fluctuations are common to all neurons.
+This is because all neurons receive identical recurrent inputs and thus experience the same finite-size fluctuations of the population activity.
+These ``coherent'' fluctuations lead to stochastic population equations with finite-size noise of order $1/\sqrt{N}$.
+In contrast, in random networks with connection probability $p<1$, neurons no longer receive identical synaptic inputs, \rot{and hence input fluctuations become partially decorrelated.
+Consequently, the assumption of perfectly coherent fluctuations no longer holds, raising questions about the validity of the mean-connectivity approximation for finite-size networks. }